ding-lab/misplice/README.md

-# MiSplice pipeline #
+# MiSplice pipeline v1.2 #

 HG38 reference, for old HG19 version, please go v1.1 branch

 Song Cao, Reyka Jayasinghe, Qingsong Gao, Mike Wendl

-Pipeline for discovering splice-site creating mutations (SCMs) from RNA-Seq
+Pipeline for discovering splice-site creating mutations (SCMs) from RNA-Seq.
+It works on LSF job scheduler and can run multiple jobs in parallel.

 Please cite the following paper if you use MiSplice pipeline:

 Systematic Analysis of Splice-Site-Creating Mutations in Cancer